-Thus, in this case, the engine turns 3.75 times to turn the wheels by one rotation.
-The engine speed always reduces by the final ratio to rotate the wheels by one turn.
-Similarly, in the 1st gear whose ratio is 3.78, the engine needs to rotate 3.78 x 3.75 times more to turn the wheels by one rotation.
+Thus, the engine turns 3.75 times to turn the wheels by one rotation in this case.
+Thus, the final drive ratio always reduces the engine speed to rotate the wheels by one turn.
+Similarly, in the 1st gear, whose ratio is 3.78, the engine must rotate 3.78 x 3.75 times more to turn the wheels by one rotation.
 Hence, this ratio is known as the final drive ratio.

 1 wheel rotation = 3.75 pinion rotations x 3.78 (3.78:1 ratio of the 1st gear in this case)

 Therefore, 1 wheel rotation = 14.175 engine rotations (in 1st gear)